dustatron/epicodus-movie-times/README.md

 Behavoir | Input | Output
 :---------:|:------:|:------:
-The program takes in input and console.log a 'click' | 'any word' | 'click' The program takes in any words and console logs the output | 'learning to code' | 'learning to code'
+The program shows new or old option which will return a list of new or old movies | old | list of old movies After user selects old or new movies the program provides a list of movies and the user can select a movie | die hard | die hard show times
+The progam will show movie details, a selectio of show times, age dropdown, and a 'Find Ticket' button.
+The user will select their time and age.| 12:00 and 64 | ticket price
+The program will show ticket price and quanity of one.
+The user can change quanity and the program will update the price |  2 | $10
+The program will show a reset button and allow the user to start over | reset push | show new or old option

 ## Support